htcondor/htcondor/docs/users-manual/dagman-applications.rst

 sensitive.

-Scripts are executed on the submit machine; the submit machine is not necessarily the same machine upon which the node’s job is run.
+Scripts are executed on the submit machine; the submit machine is not necessarily the same machine upon which the node's job is run.
 Further, a single cluster of HTCondor jobs may be spread across several machines.

 The optional *DEFER* feature causes a retry of only the script, if the